 - An upgrade from cotton due to cleanliness and toughness

-- Economical and ideal when used with alcohol
+- Ideal when used with alcohol

 - Doesn't leave behind fibers